-The information obtained through EIV will only be sent to the owner/agent through the encrypted CHFA File Transfer Protocol (FTP) site, faxed only if the authorized recipient is available to receive it immediately, or sent via registered mail per the 2012-14 Section 8 Moderate Rehabilitation Secured Systems Policy.
+In addition, the information obtained through EIV will only be sent to the owner/agent through the encrypted CHFA File Transfer Protocol (FTP) site, faxed only if the authorized recipient is available to receive it immediately, or sent via registered mail per the 2012-14 Section 8 Moderate Rehabilitation Secured Systems Policy.

-CHFA will obtain an EIV Income and Income Validation Tool Report for each family any time CHFA conducts an annual reexamination of family income and composition, if the EIV report reveals an income source that was not reported by the tenant or a substantial difference of an annual amount equal to or greater than ten percent (10%) of the households adjusted income in the reported income information, CHFA staff is required to inform the owner/agent to take the following actions:
+In accordance with 24 CFR §5.236(b)(2)(3), if the EIV report reveals an income source that was not reported by the tenant or a substantial difference of an annual amount equal to or greater than \$2,400 in the reported income information, CHFA staff is required to inform the owner/agent to take the following actions:

-- a.
-Discuss the income discrepancy with the tenant; - b.
-Request the tenant provide documentation to confirm or dispute the unreported or underreported income and/or income sources; - c.
-In the event the tenant is unable to provide acceptable documentation to resolve the income discrepancy, the owner/agent is required to request from the third-party source any information necessary to resolve the income discrepancy; - d.
-If applicable, determine the tenant's underpayment of rent as a result of unreported or underreported income, retroactively; - e.
+- 1. Discuss the income discrepancy with the tenant; - 2.
+Request the tenant provide documentation to confirm or dispute the unreported or underreported income and/or income sources; - 3.
+In the event the tenant is unable to provide acceptable documentation to resolve the income discrepancy, the owner/agent is required to request from the third-party source any information necessary to resolve the income discrepancy; - 4.
+If applicable, determine the tenant's underpayment of rent as a result of unreported or underreported income, retroactively; - 5.
 Inform the owner/agent that the tenant may contest the findings in accordance with established grievance procedures, as required by HUD.
-The owner/agent may not terminate, deny, suspend, or reduce the family's assistance until the expiration of any notice or grievance period; and - f.
+The owner/agent may not terminate, deny, suspend, or reduce the family's assistance until the expiration of any notice or grievance period; and - 6.
 Take any other appropriate action as directed by HUD or the CHFA's administrative policies.

-The owner/agent is then required to determine the retroactive rent as far back as the existence of complete file documentation (HUD-50058 form and supporting documentation) to support such retroactive rent determinations, and enter into a repayment agreement with the tenant if needed.
-(Please see section 7 of this plan for record retention policy and section IX for debts owed.)
+The owner/agent is then required to determine the retroactive rent as far back as the existence of complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determinations, and enter into a repayment agreement with the tenant if needed.
+(Please see section seven of this plan for record retention policy and section B.8 for debts owed.)

-In addition to the income reports for HUD-50058 reporting, and to ensure proper subsidy payments, CHFA will monitor the following EIV reports monthly:
+In addition to the income reports for 50058 reporting, and to ensure proper subsidy payments, CHFA will monitor the following EIV reports monthly:

-- Deceased Tenants Report - Identity Verification Report
+- Deceased Tenants Report

+- Identity Verification Report

+- Immigration Report